pascallaliberte/sharpen.page/_i18n/en/_posts/2019-11-22-bounce-rate-overrated.md

 So if this would be moving you away from familiar features-first product pages, or these-are-all-the-services-I-offer freelancing pages, **you're likely asking yourself the question**:

-> "But what will this do to my bounce rate?
-I get the feeling I'll get fewer visitors sticking on my site with a page like this. **I'll be pushing more people away**..."
+> But what will this do to my bounce rate?
+I get the feeling I'll get fewer visitors sticking on my site with a page like this. **I'll be pushing more people away**...

 ## Your Bounce Rate Will Get Worse